Ajatt-Tools/impd/README.md

 * `filename_skip_pattern`.
 Perl RegExp to match the filename of the input file.
   If it matches, `impd` skips the file.
   By default, it is set to skip filenames that contain `NCOP` or `NCED`.
+* `extract_audio_add_args`.
+  Defines an array of additional arguments which should be passed to `ffmpeg` when extracting audio tracks from videos.

 **Example config file:**